 In fear of dependency on Western hardware, Alibaba has set up a semiconductor division

-Resembling the States’concern, both Ma’s have outspoken their fear of western depencency when it comes to core technologies:
+Similar to the state’s concerns, Tencent’s and Alibaba’s Ma’s have expressed their fear of western dependency when it comes to core technologies.

 In reaction, Alibaba’s R&D arm DAMO (Academy for Discovery, Adventure, Momentum, and Outlook) has set up its own semiconductor manufacturing business and unveiled its chip in July 2019.
 The chip is designed to process AI tasks such as image, video and voice analysis and will be used for tasks such as autonomous driving, smart cities and smart logistics.